-Many Americans are feeling optimistic about the economy in 2019 and many renters are considering home-ownership for the first time.
-With consumer confidence soaring once again, many people are preparing for the dream of owning a home and are planning to apply for an FHA mortgage.
+Many Americans are still optimistic about the economy in 2019 and many renters are considering home-ownership for the first time.
+With consumer confidence soaring once again, many people are preparing for the dream of owning a home and are planning to apply for an FHA mortgage in the coming year.
 The economic signs are pointing to strong economic growth, as the stock market is booming and the Federal Reserve is contemplating as many as three rate hikes next year.

-There are many FHA-approved lenders in all US states that have different criteria for granting loans.
+There are many FHA approved finance companies in all US states that have different criteria for granting loans.
 FHA sets certain rules, but the different lenders have the flexibility to set up their own criteria under those guidelines.

 Which FHA-approved lender is ‘best’ is hard to say as there are thousands of them.
-The best way to find a good one is to simply shop around with FHA-approved lenders in your area.
+The best way to find a good one is to simply shop around with FHA lenders in your area.
 The FHA first-time home buyer option continues to be very popular in the Trump-era.

-Below are some of the criteria for being accepted for an FHA home loan.
+Below are some of the criteria for being accepted for an FHA insured mortgage.

 #1 Lower Credit Score Requirements

 After the mortgage crash, it was hard to get any type of mortgage loan without stellar credit above 740.
-Today, FHA requirements for credit scores are much lower – lower than for conventional loans, in fact.
+Today, FHA requirements for refinancing are much lower – lower than for conventional loans, in fact.

-Did you know that you may be able to qualify for an FHA mortgage with a 580 credit score?
+Did you know that you may be able to qualify for an FHA refinance with a low-credit score?
 You can.
 You may need to shop many different lenders to find one that will approve you, but it certainly is possible.
 Generally it is difficult to get a conventional mortgage with a credit score of 620.
 See the minimum score requirement for FHA.

 - Flexible Credit Standards on FHA Mortgages